See how to get Data Sync running if your server returns an error

 404 Server Error: Not Found

 This error happens if the importer could not access the link that sends us data from the webshop.
-In most cases it happens because the extension is either:
+In most cases it happens because the plugin is either:

 First make sure that you have installed the plugin correctly.